Estuary

 4. Click Save and Publish.

-Step 3: Materialize data to BigQuery
+Step 3: Map and Materialize Data into BigQuery in Real-Time

 1. Click the Materialize Collections button to continue.